CephalofairGames/frosthaven-faq/index.md

 <details>
 <summary><b>Scenario 90</b></summary>

 This scenario does not require the boat to be built at the workshop.
-It's not necessarily *your* boat.
+It's not necessarily <i>your</i> boat.

 </details>